What is lipoedema?

 Lipoedema appears to be almost exclusive to women.
 It often presents at puberty or around times of hormonal change such as, pregnancy, use of oral contraceptives or the menopause.
 Signs of the condition have also been reported after periods of significant weight gain.

-Lipoedema is thought to impact at least 1 in 72,000 women.
-However, this is thought to be under estimated and further research is required to establish exactly how many women are affected.
+Numbers of lipoedema occurence are thought to be under estimated and further research is required to establish exactly how many women are affected.
 Limited evidence is currently available because the condition is often unrecognised, misunderstood or misdiagnosed by GP’s and healthcare professionals.
 Awareness of the condition is growing through education for GP’s and healthcare professionals.
 Lipoedema is often mistaken for obesity and many women are given advised to lose weight.
 This will reduce fat from the body but not the lipoedema fat as this is thought to be very different in its composition.
 A mis-diagnosis of lymphoedema is sometimes given especially if there is evidence of oedema (fluid) within the tissues.
 However, there are also those who are diagnosed with lipoedema even though they do not meet the criteria for the condition.

 Assessment from a healthcare professional is extremely important to ensure any other exacerbating features/conditions are ruled out and an accurate diagnosis given.
 Some GPs may not be aware lipoedema therefore, it is recommended you take information about lipoedema to your appointment.

 Lipoedema UK (www.lipoedema.co.uk) collaborated with the Royal College of General Practitioners (RCGP) and put together a course to help GPs better understand lipoedema, and how to help those diagnosed with the condition.